OWRC/interpolants/sources/clipnship.md

 output: html_document
 ---

-The ORMGP is previewing a service where partners can easily gain access to the spatial layers we produce.
-Imagine a *cookie-cutter* taking a 3D block within which the data are provided.
+ORMGP partners can gain access to the spatial layers we produce.
+Users specify a small, rectangular ara, inside which a 3D block of the geologic data is provided.

 The first part is the **clipping** function.
 This is where the user supplies the areal extent of their data request, and the return is all the data available within those extents.